 Meet the Team

-Jennifer A. Gibson, RN, MSN, PhD, CCN(C)
+Jennifer A. Gibson, RN, MSN, PhD

-Skilled in the engagement and mediation of multidisciplinary teams and stakeholders, Jennifer brings skills of conflict resolution, and an incredible passion for values-based care, planning and decision-making.
+Prior to joining Ethics Services in 2018, she held a variety of nursing leadership, education, and administrative roles in the Heart Centre at St. Paul's Hospital.
+The focus of her clinical practice was cardiac and critical care.
+Skilled in the engagement and mediation of multidisciplinary teams and interested parties, Jennifer brings a passion for values-based care, planning, and decision making.
 As an educator and a researcher, she has presented at numerous local and national conferences, and has authored and collaborated on a several peer-reviewed published works.

 Carrie Smith, MSW, RSW

 Medical Assistance in Dying (MAiD) Response & Ethics Services Engagement Leader